What is periodontics?

 A periodontist is a dentist who specializes in the prevention, diagnosis and treatment of periodontal disease, a chronic inflammatory disease that affects the gums and the bone supporting the teeth, and in the placement of dental implants.

 While some general dentists treat less severe periodontal cases, many will refer their patients to periodontists for more difficult cases.
 Likewise, while some general dentists perform dental implant procedures, many will also refer their patients to periodontists for more complex implant cases.
-Let’s take a closer look at what periodontics is all about.
+Let’s take a closer look at what periodontics is all regarding.

 Periodontics for the treatment of periodontal diseases